yzzhn/yzzhn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Computer Engineering, <a href='https://keyinfra.cs.virginia.edu'>University of virginia </a>.
+Candidate in Computer Engineering at <a href='https://keyinfra.cs.virginia.edu'>University of virginia </a>, advised by <a href='https://engineering.virginia.edu/faculty/yixin-sun'> Prof. Yixin Sun </a>

 profile:
   align: right